norahellstadius/norahellstadius.github.io/README.md

 <div style="text-align:center;">
   <img src="images/pipline.png" alt="The pipeline used for data preprocessing and model training"/>
+  <figcaption>The pipeline used for data preprocessing and model training</figcaption>
 </div>

 ## Experimented with different architectures to find best